255BITS/poly-image-reader/README.md

 ###Styling###

 Poly Reader places everything in CSS classes, so feel free to style to your hearts content.

 ####List of CSS classes####
-  *span.poly-upload-content.browser - the text string inside the html5 drag and drop area
+  *span.poly-content.browser - the text string inside the html5 drag and drop area